vga-team/plugin-examples/README.md

 # plugin-examples

-This is an example of implementing VGA plugins as well as a minimal example of creating a VGA app.
+Examples of implementing VGA plugins as well as a minimal example of creating a VGA app.

 ## Background Knowledge